Sanctions Screening: Definition and Use in Compliance

 Related Terms and Concepts

 Adverse media screening checks news and public records for negative coverage of customers or counterparties.
 It doesn't rely on government lists, so it can surface reputational risk before any formal designation.
-Many institutions run sanctions and adverse media screening in the same periodic review cycle, though the disposition logic and legal obligations differ.
+A customer appearing in coverage tied to a newly designated entity may not yet appear on the SDN list, and adverse media catches that lag between real-world events and formal designation.
+Many institutions run both in the same periodic review cycle, though the disposition logic and legal obligations differ.

 Restricted Party Screening (RPS) is a broader term common in trade finance and export control contexts.
 It includes SDN screening but also covers denied party lists (the Bureau of Industry and Security Entity List, the State Department Debarred Parties List) and sector-specific restrictions.
 A bank supporting a trade finance transaction may need to screen the exporter, the importer, the goods description, the shipping line, and the destination country all at once.